 How to Prevent Harassment

-Harassment and sexual harassment is something that can be completely avoidable in the workplace.
+Harassment and sexual harassment are something that can be completely avoidable in the workplace.
 Here are some tips you can implement in your workplace to prevent all forms of harassment:

 - Have a workplace harassment policy in place – Make sure that your company has a policy in place that makes it clear that there is a zero-tolerance for any type of harassment in the workplace and that you expect your employees to abide by this policy.